Hearing Impairment Further Education

 - communicate clearly and effectively with deaf students

-- contribute towards planning interventions that take into account a student’s individual development profile and needs
+- contribute towards planning interventions that consider a student’s individual development profile and needs

 - plan successful transition programmes to ensure smooth transition to higher education or work